tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

   2. When you are prompted **Send help request with**, select one of the Email apps.
   3. An email is generated to your IT admin with an incident ID that can be provided to Microsoft product support.

-### I checked the Managed Google Play Last Sync time and it hasn't been updated in days.
-Why?
+### Managed Google Play Last Sync time  hasn't been updated in days

-  **Answer**: This is expected behavior.
+This is expected behavior.
 The sync is only triggered when you manually do so.

 ### Is System Center Configuration Manager hybrid supported?

-  **Answer**: It's supported with Configuration Manager 1702 and later versions for work profile management.
+It's supported with Configuration Manager 1702 and later versions for work profile management.
 Dedicated devices (COSU) aren't supported in a hybrid scenario.

-### My device is required to be encrypted upon enrollment, is there an option to turn it off?
+### Encryption is required when a device is enrolled.
+Can it be turned off?

-  **Answer**: No, encryption is required from Google for the work profile.
+No, encryption is required from Google for the work profile.

-### Why are Samsung devices blocking the use of third-party keyboards like SwiftKey?
+### Samsung devices are blocking the use of third-party keyboards like SwiftKey

-  **Answer**: Samsung began enforcing this on Android 8.0+ devices.
+Samsung began enforcing this on Android 8.0+ devices.
 Microsoft is currently working with Samsung on this issue and will post new information when it's available.

 </details>